austinstewartmsda-stack/Medical-Readmissions/README.md

 I analyzed hospital readmission rates between 2008 and 2016 to identify trends, seasonal patterns, and periods of accelerated improvement.

-I also developed a derived avoided readmissions metric to estimate the impact of declining readmission rates over time.
+I also developed an estimated fewer readmissions metric to measure the impact of declining readmission rates over time.

 # What the Data Shows

 I am working with two main metrics:

-1. Avoided readmissions in thousands.
+1. Estimated Avoided Readmissions in thousands.

 2. Average readmission rate.